onekk/OKKCNC/README.md

   an early stage of development.
 Hence there should be plenty of bugs not yet spotted.
 Please use/try it with care, I don't want to be liable if it causes any damage :)

+Last but not least.

+Many thanks to all the bCNC developers,